UTexas

 Restricted to students in a business major.
 Examine decision-making under uncertainty.
 Discuss optimization and planning in various contexts including queueing, resource allocation, pricing, inventory management, and artificial intelligence.
 Explore stochastic optimization, sample average approximations, simulation, and sequential decision making.
 Utilize Python for hands-on work.
 Three lecture hours a week for one semester.

 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: Varies with the topic.
+Prerequisite: Prerequisites vary with the topic.

 BAX 375.
 Business Analytics in Practice.